leolle/CollaborationAndCompetition/report.md

-The following report is written in four parts:
+The following report is written in three parts:

 - **Implementation**